 Everything good in life and work starts with brainstorming.
 This is the time to inject your new remote work venture with some creativity and direction.
 A time to decide what service or product you want to stand behind to generate income from.

 We provided a few bullet points below to help get you started with your own research.

 - Consider everything in our resources you’ve been reading today part of your income plan.

 - Can you do it alone (Employee/Self-employed/Independent contractor)?
 Do you need a partner (Joint Venture)?
 Do you need employees (Creating an entity)?
 You need to ask yourself this right now so you can plan with it in mind.

-- Crunch the numbers of your initial investment, recurring operational overhead, pricing, predicted sales, etc. to get a better idea of what you’re getting yourself into.
+- Crunch the numbers of your initial investment, recurring operational overhead, general nomadic life expenses, pricing, predicted sales, etc. to get a better idea of what you’re getting yourself into.

 - Research and obtain all the proper assumed name certifications, permits, and licensing required by law for your choice of online income/venture within your home base state, as well as any (National) Federal law requirements that may apply.

 You can either work as an employee, freelancer, or entity.

 If you choose to be a remote employee, then you won’t have to worry about a domain, website, hosting, etc. and can skip the instructions covering those below.

 If you need to find some remote work while you’re traveling or to help offset your new business start-up costs, be sure to check out our remote work job board with over 1,000,000 (1 Million+) combined remote work and work camping job opportunities available.